jancisd/AntiSleepDetection/README.md

 - Real-time face and eye detection using OpenCV.
 - Deep learning-based eye state classification (open or closed).
 - Alarm system to alert the user in case of drowsiness.
-- Lightweight and runs efficiently on most systems.

 ---